olaviinha/MusicWithChatGPT/README.md

 Example message: `Can you write an emotional sci-fi theme`...

 - `in ABC notation?`<br>
 Produces a copyable ABC notation block that can be copy-pasted to [abc2midi notebook](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/abc2midi.ipynb), which will convert it to a MIDI file and provide a download.
+So far this seems like the best method.

 - `to a MIDI file using Python Mido?`<br>
 Produces a copyable code block that can be copy-pasted directly to [mido2midi notebook](https://colab.research.google.com/github/olaviinha/MusicWithChatGPT/blob/main/mido2midi.ipynb) and executed, saving a MIDI file (providing ChatGPT did it right).<br>
-**Note:** you don't have to understand any of the code, all you need to do is copy-paste it.
+**Note:** you don't have to understand any of the code, all you need to do is copy-paste it.<br>
 **Fair warning:** this method is prone to failures (sour code from ChatGPT) and generally sounds like more random notation.

 - `one-line chord progression?`<br>